MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ### Disabling HTTPS upgrade behavior

 A SvcParamKey of "disable-https-upgrade" disables this automatic upgrade behavior.
-It MUST be used in-conjunction with an "echconfig" parameter.
+It MUST be used in-conjunction with an "echconfig" parameter on a Service Form record (and MUST NOT appear in an Alias Form record).
 Clients encountering Service Form records with both "disable-https-upgrade" and "echconfig" parameters for URLs that were originally "http" scheme should ignore the HTTPSSVC record entirely and remove it from the RR set.